David-B-M/cmsc447-sp2024-himalayans/Backend/README.md

 Scroll down to "Build Instructions" for how to run the app.

 # __HTTP Requests__
-The status of each of these implementations is shown by the emojis:
+These have all been implemented, so now the colors mean if they passed the test.
 - ✅ = done
 - 🟡 = in progress
 - ❌ = not started

-## ✅ Add/Create user
+## ✅✅ Add/Create user
 ```
 POST add_user
 parameter: username